unifiedjs/unified-engine/doc/plugins.md

-# Plug-ins
+# Plugins

-Normally, **unified** plug-ins receive upon attaching two arguments:
+Normally, **unified** plugins receive upon attaching two arguments:
-`processor` (the [`Processor`][unified-processor] it’s attached to) and `options` (an `Object` users can provide to configure the plug-in).
+`processor` (the [`Processor`][unified-processor] it’s attached to) and `options` (an `Object` users can provide to configure the plugin).

-If a plug-in is attached by **unified-engine**, a third argument is
+If a plugin is attached by **unified-engine**, a third argument is
 given: [`fileSet`][file-set].

 ###### Example

-The following example processes `readme.md` and uses a plug-in that adds a “completer” and another file (`history.md`).
+The following example processes `readme.md` and uses a plugin that adds a “completer” and another file (`history.md`).

 ```js